grafana/agent/docs/flow/reference/components/discovery.relabel.md

 # discovery.relabel

-`discovery.relabel` rewrites the label set of the input targets by applying one or more `relabel_config` steps.
-If no relabeling steps are defined, then the input targets will be exported as-is.
+`discovery.relabel` rewrites the label set of the input targets by applying one or more relabeling `rule`s.
+If no rules are defined, then the input targets will be exported as-is.

 The most common use of `discovery.relabel` is to filter Prometheus targets or standardize the label set that will be passed to a downstream component.
-The `relabel_config` blocks will be applied to the label set of each target in order of their appearance in the configuration file.
+The `rule` blocks will be applied to the label set of each target in order of their appearance in the configuration file.

 Multiple `discovery.relabel` components can be specified by giving them